DavisVaughan/furrr/README.md

 speed up without doing any hard work.
-The reason we don’t get a 4x improvement is likely because of time spent transfering data to each R process, so this penalty will be minimized with longer running tasks and you might see better performance.
+The reason we don’t get a 4x improvement is likely because of time spent transfering data to each R process, so this penalty will be minimized with longer running tasks and you might see better performance (for example, 100 fold CV with 100 repeats gave `122` seconds sequentially and `48` seconds in parallel).
 The implementation of `future_lapply()` does include a scheduling feature, which carried over nicely into `furrr` and efficiently breaks up the list of splits into 4 equal subsets.
 Each is passed to 1 core of my machine.

 ## What has been implemented?